mesalytic/discord-lookup-api/README.md

 # discord-lookup-api

+> [!CAUTION]
+> The API is currently offline, please check [issue #20](https://github.com/mesalytic/discord-lookup-api/issues/20) for more informations!<br>
+> In the meanwhile, you can deploy your own API instance using Vercel (see below), do note it will not have caching as per Vercel limitations.

 Discord Lookup API is an API that lets you, with a given ID, get basic informations about a user

 The API returns :